 Following the short but hugely costly attack there were tales of great courage.
 Company Sergeant Major Nelson Carter from Eastbourne single-handedly captured a German machine gun post and used the weapon to cover the retreat before fleeing German trenches himself.
 He then repeatedly re-entered No Man’s Land to rescue wounded men and carry them to safety.
 On his final trip he was shot through the chest and killed.
-He was posthumously awarded the Victoria Cross for his bravery.
+He was posthumously awarded the Victoria Cross for bravery.

 Other awards for the Southdowns included 20 Military Medals, eight Distinguished Conduct Medals, four military crosses and a Distinguished Service Order.

 In fewer than five atrocious hours the three Southdowns battalions of the Royal Sussex Regiment had lost 17 officers and 349 men killed, including 12 sets of brothers, three from one family.
 A further 1,000 men were wounded or taken prisoner.
 In the regimental history it is known as “The Day Sussex Died”.

 “Listen to the wraiths of morning in Flanders fields of grey,

 Can you hear The Royal Sussex who came and went away

 And linger still in graves unknown amidst the furrow and the thorn.